 To conclude, we can all agree that college life brings a welcome break from high school’s dullness, especially those long and tiresome classes on mostly dull subjects.
 However, while it is lovely to have your share of fun in college, attending classes daily is also important because it can help you earn your credits and achieve success and help you build and prepare yourself for your future life as a worker.

-So, attend college classes every day, and you will eventually find many advantages.
-Attending college classes will be much much than attending high school classes.
+So, attend college classes daily, and you will eventually find many advantages.
+Attending college classes will be much more than attending high school classes.
 After all, that is the real difference between school life and college life.